jbarrow/allennlp_tutorial/tutorial/A1_Migrating_to_1_0.md

 However, if you would like to update your experiments to run to the latest version, then this guide is for you.
 In it I will cover the most common set of changes that you're likely to have to make to get your experiments running.
-I'll show before and after configuration snippets and code.
+It is presented as sets of minimal pairs; I'll show both before and after configuration snippets and code.
 Of course, if I missed something, feel free to submit a pull request at https://github.com/jbarrow/allennlp_tutorial or email me at jdbarrow [at] umd [dot] edu.

 ## Configuration